-- 3.1 Full planning permission is sought for a first floor rear extension.
-The proposed first floor extension would project from the rear elevation of the host dwelling by a maximum of 3.6m and would have a width of 3.8m, an eaves height of 4.5m and a maximum height of 6.3m. - 3.2 The extension would be set in line with the original north western flank of the dwelling, set in 1.2m from the flank boundary with No.4 and set in 2m from the flank boundary with No.8.
-The submitted plans illustrate that the extension would have a hipped roof, which would be subordinate to the main ridge of the dwelling, set down by 1.3 metres. - 3.3 The extension would be served by a three panelled window within the rear elevation while an existing window within the rear of the original house will also be altered to a two panelled window. - 3.4 Amended plans have been received which have reduced the width of the first floor extension so it is set further away from the shared boundary with the neighbour at No.8.
+3.1 Full planning permission is sought for a first floor extension over the existing single storey rear extension.
+The proposed first floor extension would project from the rear elevation of the host dwelling by a maximum of 3.6m and would have a maximum depth of 3.8m when measured on the northern flank.
+It would have a width of 3.7m, an eaves height of 4.3m and a maximum height of 6m.

+- 3.2 The extension would be set 0.5m beyond the original north western flank of the dwelling, set in a minimum of 1.6m from the flank boundary with No.4 and set in 5m from the flank boundary with No.8.
+The submitted plans illustrate that the extension would have a hipped roof, which would be subordinate to the main ridge of the dwelling, set down by 1.4m. - 3.3 The extension would be served by a double window within the rear elevation while an existing window within the rear of the original house will also be altered to a two panelled window.